Transparency

 No Alternative Repayment Channels

 Repayment is only possible via SEPA direct debit or manual bank transfer.
-Other methods (e.g., PayPal, other credit cards) are not supported.
-The Barclays credit card bill must always be paid from a checking account.
+Other methods, such as PayPal or another credit card, are not supported.
+The easybank credit card bill must always be paid from a checking account.

 Insurance and Additional Benefits

-All Barclays credit cards come with optional travel perks, but the scope of included insurance and added services varies significantly between the Visa, Gold, and Platinum Double cards.
+All easybank credit cards come with optional travel perks, but the scope of included insurance and added services varies significantly between the Visa, Gold, and Platinum Double cards.

 Comparison of Insurance

-While the Visa Classic card does not include insurance coverage, the Gold and Platinum options offer various travel-related and non-travel benefits provided by Société Générale Insurance.
+While the Visa Classic card does not include insurance coverage, the Gold and Platinum options offer travel-related and shopping-related benefits provided by the insurance partner listed in the current card terms.

 Coverage typically includes the cardholder plus up to 6 accompanying persons.
 For the Gold card, this benefit is extended to immediate family members only.
 With the Platinum Double, coverage also includes friends or non-family travel companions.